2025 Palarong Pambansa: Marketing

 1928 photo of Teófilo Yldefonso which was the inspiration of the logo.

 The logo for the 2025 Palarong Pambansa features the inabel weaving pattern and a "pixelated human figure" inspired from a photo of Teófilo Yldefonso, a swimmer who is the first Filipino Olympic medal winner and a native of Piddig.

+The Office of the Governor of Ilocos Norte in partnership with the Philippine Postal Corporation launched a series of pre-paid postcards featuring scenic scenes of Ilocos Norte.
+The set of 5 postcards features scenes such as Saud Beach, the Burgos Windfarm, the Marcos Stadium, the Suba Sand Dunes, and the Kapurpurawan Rock Formation.
+The postcards are given for free at the event center and are also sold at the philatelic division of the Manila Central Post Office for ₱104 Philippine Pesos.

 Media coverage

 On May 2, 2025, Cignal TV served as the official broadcaster for this tournament that aired on One Sports, One Sports+, Cignal Play and Pilipinas Live.
 This was also the first Palarong Pambansa to aired on Philippine television.